 In hindsight, we should’ve spent more time in Durango and less time in Mesa Verde.
 I’m of the unpopular opinion that Mesa Verde just isn’t that cool.
 It took over an hour to drive into the park, and I realized at that point that two additional hours of driving just wasn’t worth it for me to see cliff dwellings.
 I thought I was pretty into ancient ruins, but it turns out it wasn’t my jam.

 To be fair, some people have said this is because we didn’t do a tour of the cliff dwellings.
-We didn’t coordinate our arrival time well enough to do that, and I don’t think going to Mesa Verde is worth it with that tour.
+We didn’t coordinate our arrival time well enough to do that, and I don’t think going to Mesa Verde is worth it without that tour.

 Durango itself is a really cool town with plenty to explore.
 Like I said at the beginning, we wildly underestimated how hot it was going to be.
 We should’ve dedicated more time to exploring downtown, but instead spent our limited time doing laundry and laying in the air conditioning.

 When I went back to Durango for work in 2018, I spent a lot more time in town and really loved it.
 The views from Fort Lewis College’s overlooks and hiking trails are beautiful, as is the riverwalk path (rent a bike to explore more!).
 You can also wade or float in the Animas River to beat the heat!